The Elephant Dictionary of Digital Business

 In common parlance, the attempt to alter the mood of another person by coercion or some other kind of subtle pressure (eg, “Why aren’t you smiling?”).
-In sales and marketing, the presumption of how your audience feels, how it should feel, and how it wants to feel – with the goal of selling something.
+In direct marketing, the presumption of how your audience feels, how it should feel, and how it wants to feel – with the goal of selling something.

 The first version of a product or productized service that has value both significant value to the user and to the business providing the product.
 For a product to be considered MVP, if has to have enough value that users are happy to pay for it.